Muhammadsyifasurya/Nexcent/README.md

 ### Community Section

-- **Grid Layout**: Displays community information in a flexible grid system for better organization.
+- **Grid Layout**: Displays community information in a Asynchronous grid system for better organization.

 ### Our Client Section